Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

 The experimental data in this study were collected using an automated recirculating hopper.
-The apparatus, data set, and procedures are described in detail in \cite{hanlan2024cornerstones}.
+The apparatus, dataset, and procedures are fully described in~\cite{hanlan2024cornerstones}.
 Briefly, the hopper shown in Fig.~\ref{fig:experiment_trajectories_model}(a) is a vertical quasi-2D plexiglass cell containing an ensemble of tri-disperse anti-static polyethelyne disks with diameters, $d_{S} = 6.0$~mm, $d_{M}= 7.4$~mm, $d_{L} = 8.6$~mm, and equal heights.
-The disks form a single layer, and flow through an opening until they spontaneously clog.
+The disks form a single layer and flow through an opening until they spontaneously clog.
 Grain positions are recorded by a camera at 130~fps and tracked using custom MATLAB software.
 Mass ejected over time $M(t)$ is calculated as the total mass of particles that passes a semi-circular boundary spanning and centered on the outlet.
-This permits ignorance of particles in the center of the outlet, which are the most difficult to track.
-Flow rate $W(t)$ is calculated at each frame by taking the slope of a second-order polynomial fit to small sections of data (approximately five frames).
+This permits ignorance of particles in the center of the outlet, which are difficult to track.
+Flow rate $W(t)$ is calculated at each frame by taking the slope of a second-order polynomial fit to a five frame window.